Biolab > Training > Technology

 B. Precision - how close or dispersed the measurements are to each other describes random errors; standard deviation is relatively small.

-Investigator error - is a type of systematic error caused by technical skills of the investigator and can result from measuring solutions inaccurately, not labeling correctly, not rinsing equipment well enough between tests (contamination), etc.
+Investigator error - is a type of systematic error caused by the technical skills of the investigator and can result from measuring solutions inaccurately, not labeling correctly, not rinsing equipment well enough between tests (contamination), etc.

 Controlled experiment groupings: